Morningside flood relief

 - flood walls erected to help maximise channel capacity and speed up the flow of water

-- the pump station being built into a new precast concrete structure, which will act as the new walkway bridge, pump housing and flood wall.
+- the pump station being built into a new precast concrete structure, which acts as the new walkway bridge, pump housing and flood wall.

 Stage 2 sees the installation of a new system of pipework, also referred to as a ‘stormwater interceptor’.